-2 Seattle Police officers shot, one in critical condition
+2 Seattle Police officers shot, one in serious condition

 While barricading himself, the suspect shot at police, Best said.
 It is unclear if he was the only shooter.
 Two officers, one male and one female, were shot.

 The female officer's bulletproof vest protected her and she suffered minor injuries; the male officer was hit in the face and has more serious injuries, Best said.
-Harborview Medical Center said that officer is in critical condition and described his injuries as life threatening."
+Harborview Medical Center said that officer is in serious condition.
+Initially he was described as having life threatening injuries, but his condition has improved.

-The officers have not been named but the female officer is 42 years old, and the male officer is 30.
+The officers have not been named but the female officer is 42 years old and the male officer is 30.

+"We are very grateful that our officers are in as good of condition as they are.
+We've been able to speak to both of them," Best said.

 Two suspects have been arrested and one suffered significant injuries, police said.
-Officers are looking for a third suspect.

-A building where one suspect was barricaded is still on lockdown as police search, according to Best.
+All suspects are now in custody.
+Earlier, police had thought there was a third suspect but that person was not involved.